GeorgeLychock/MS4-Django-SpiltWine-Main/TESTRM.md

 -   If the user does not enter search terms, the main search function returns user to the home page no matter where the user is on the site.
 -   In the cart view, the subtotal does not compute correctly
 -   Need to figure out what to do about product sizes since a different size also means a different price; probably going with a different size means a different SKU
+-   The custom clearable file input function does not work;

 #### FIXED
 -   Recipe Links on My Ratings: